-- Files are "self-describing", meaning they allow for inclusion of metadata that describe the contents of the file (see Appendix B); - Supports many data storage structures, including multidimensional arrays and raster images, and naturally accommodates hierarchical groupings of variables; - Includes access to useful HDF5 features, and can be worked with using HDF5 tools such as the HDF Product Designer (HPD) [26] and HDFView [27]; - Supports internal data compression; - Is supported by several important programming languages and computing platforms used in Earth Science so that the software and data platforms are language independent; - Provides efficient input/output on high performance computing systems; and - Readily allows for conversion to a cloud-optimized format.
+- Files are "self-describing," meaning they allow for inclusion of metadata that describe the contents of the file (see Appendix B). - Supports many data storage structures, including multidimensional arrays and raster images, and naturally accommodates hierarchical groupings of variables. - Includes access to useful HDF5 features, and can be used in concert with HDF5 tools such as HDFView [29]. - Supports internal data compression. - Is supported by several important programming languages and computing platforms used in Earth Science. - Provides efficient input/output on high-performance computing systems. - Readily allows for conversion to a cloud-optimized format.

-Also, a well-established standard called the Climate and Forecast (CF) Metadata Conventions (hereafter, CF Conventions - see Appendices B, D and E) [28] specifies a set of metadata that provide a definitive description of what the data in each variable represent and the spatial and temporal properties of the data.
-The CF Conventions were developed for netCDF; thus, these are sometimes referred to together as "netCDF/CF."
+Also, a well-established standard called the Climate and Forecast (CF) Metadata Conventions (hereafter, CF Conventions-see Appendices B, D and E) [30] specifies a set of metadata that provide a definitive description of what the data in each variable represent, and the spatial and temporal properties of the data.
+The CF Conventions were developed for netCDF; thus, they are sometimes referred to together as "netCDF/CF."